Ambition Musik: History

 The label was founded on September 29, 2016, under Illionaire Records with artists Keem Hyo-eun, Changmo, and Hash Swan.
 As Illionaire Records was widely known for its three-member lineup—Dok2, The Quiett, Beenzino—the company decided a sub-label would be more fit than signing artists under the mother label.

 On June 11, 2019, producer Way Ched, who worked with many artists including Sik-K, Punchnello, and Simon Dominic, joined as a new member with the news of his first full-length album "COMFY", which was released at 6 p.m. on June 14.

 On June 18, 2019, Leellamarz was signed with the news of his full-length album "MARZ 2 AMBITION," which was released at 6 p.m. on the June 21st.

 On 18 July 2019, the label signed Zene The Zilla, a member of the YTC4LYF Crew.

 After a fruitful year of artist albums and compilations, AMBITION MUSIK was selected as the "Label of the Year" at the 2020 Korea Hip-Hop Awards.

 After Beenzino's departure from the label, parent company Illionaire Records disbanded on July 6, 2020.
 Ambition Musik announced it would continue as an independent label.

-On November 25, 2020, The Quiett founded Daytona Entertainment with fellow rapper Yumdda.
-He remains CEO of Ambition Musik, though not an artist under the label.
+Following the dissolution of Illionaire Records, The Quiett and fellow rapper Yumdda established Daytona Entertainment on November 25, 2020.
+The Quiett continued to serve as CEO of AMBITION MUSIK, although he was no longer an artist under the label.

-On October 13, 2021, the label announces Don Malik as a new artist.
+AMBITION MUSIK subsequently continued to expand and reorganize its artist roster.
+Don Malik joined the label on October 13, 2021, followed by Paul Blanco on March 22, 2022.
+Ash Island's contract expired on July 7, 2024, and was not renewed, while Changmo's contract ended on April 7, 2025.

-On March 22, 2022, the label announces Paul Blanco as a new artist.
+The label continued to add new artists in 2026, with Trade L joining on April 27, MilliMax on May 1, and Untell on May 24.
+Paul Blanco departed from the label on March 16, 2026, following the conclusion of his contract.